Skip to main content

 <script src="https://tagan.adlightning.com/CLIENT/op.js" defer></script>

-To implement our on page script via GTM, please read here.
+To implement our on page script via Google Tag Manager (GTM), please read here.

 Creative Wrapper

-Implementation of the wrapper depends on your version of DFP.
+Implementation of the wrapper depends on your version of GAM.
 Ad Lightning will work with your ops team to determine the best process based on your tech stack.

-Please ensure that the ADL wrapper is the outer most wrapper when it's applied (outside of MOAT, IAS etc).
+Please ensure that the Ad Lightning wrapper is the outer-most wrapper when it's applied (outside of IAS, etc).

-For DFP Premium, users can implement ADL wrappers by using Creative Wrappers (to wrap an entire ad slot) or by using Creative Templates (to narrow the scope of the wrapper to specific creatives)
+Users can implement ADL wrappers by using Creative Wrappers (to wrap an entire ad slot) or by using Creative Templates (to narrow the scope of the wrapper to specific creatives).

 Please read here for our platform integration guide.